wp-plugins/robo-gallery/readme.txt

 Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

-= How to change spacing between thumbnails? =

-In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

 = How to hide titles of the gallery image in lightbox ? =

 In lightbox section of the gallery settings you can find hide title option.
 If you enable it titles of the gallery images in lightbox will be turned off.

+= How to customize gallery layouts for different screen resolutions? =

+In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
+You can define some static size or auto size for every resolution.

 = Which parameters I can change for the gallery thumbnails borders and shadows? =

 You can change size, color and style of gallery thumbnails borders and shadows.
 Also you can define different parameters for static and hovered status

-= How to customize gallery layouts for different screen resolutions? =

-In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
-You can define some static size or auto size for every resolution.

 = How to make shadow for the gallery thumbnails? =